Hao Yuan 袁昊

 Logo PhD student @ Northeastern University

-I am a second-year Ph.D. student in Computer Science at Northeastern University (China), working in the iDC-NEU Group under the supervision of Prof. Yanfeng Zhang.
+I am a third-year Ph.D. student in Computer Science at Northeastern University (China), working in the iDC-NEU Group under the supervision of Prof. Yanfeng Zhang.
 Prior to that, I received my M.S. in Computer Science from Northeastern University (China) and my B.S. from Henan University.

 My research interests broadly lie in building efficient systems to support the training of graph neural networks (GNNs), with a current focus on system-level optimizations for AI workloads.